4353

 The Simple Network Management Protocol (SNMP) is an Internet Standard protocol that is based on the manager/agent model with a simple request/response format.
 The network manager issues a request and the managed agents will send responses in return.

-Currently, there are three major versions of SNMP: SNMPv1, SNMPv2c, and SNMPv3.
+Currently, there are three major SNMP versions: SNMPv1, SNMPv2c, and SNMPv3.

 These different generations of SNMP have created a definite fracturing of what was once a simple architecture.
 Now, you have to consider the multi-generational SNMP versions you have in play and consider mediation devices to convert older SNMP to the newer version.